screwdriver-cd/guide/docs/cluster-management/configure-queue-service.md

 $ open http://localhost:7000
 ```

-Our images are tagged for their version (eg. `1.2.3`) as well as a floating `latest` and `stable`.
+Our images are tagged with the version (eg. `v1.2.3`) as well as a floating tag `latest` and `stable`.
 Most installations should be using `stable` or the fixed version tags.

 ## Configuration